moizali01/moizali01.github.io/_pages/about.md

 ## Experience

-Currently, I am working as a Research Assistant at the **Security & Privacy Lab** at LUMS, under the supervision of Prof. Fareed Zaffar, focusing on program analysis for software security, and evaluating the security and robustness of Large Language Models.
+Currently, I am working as a Research Assistant at the **Technology for People Initiative (TPI) Lab* at LUMS, under the supervision of Prof. Fareed Zaffar, focusing on program analysis for software repair, and evaluating the security and robustness of Large Language Models.

 ## Teaching